Course Listing

 - Durham GTA

 Focuses on gender as a core aspect of social organization and inequality.
 Key concepts are gender, femininity, masculinity, sexuality, homosexuality, heterosexuality, and queer.
 Naturalist ideas and sociological analyses developed within feminism and lesbian and gay theories are studied.
-Prerequisite: 60% or higher in SOCI 1002H (or in 1000Y); or 0.5 WMST or GESO credit.
-Excludes SOCI-WMST 3430H.
+Prerequisite: 60% or higher in SOCI 1002H or 0.5 GESO credit.
+Not open to students with credit for SOCI-WMST 3430H.

 Cross-listed: GESO-2430H